angelopana/go-mux/README.md

 ```

-Go to the loclhost and map public-ip to to 5432
+Go to the local terminal and map public-ip to to 5432

 ```
 psql -h public-ip-server -p 5432 -U postgres